mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 Comparison of relative goodness of fit and run time
 ---------------------------------------------------

-Relative comparison of minimizers available in Mantid.

-The best possible results with Mantid minimizers are given a top score "1".
+Here we describe a comparison of minimizers available in Mantid, in terms of how they perform when fitting several benchmark test problems.
+This is a relative comparison in the sense that the best possible results with Mantid minimizers are given a top score of "1".
 The ranking is continuous and the score of a minimizer represents the ratio between its performance and the performance of the best.
+We compare accuracy and run time.

 ..
 Q: accuracy metric: sum of squared residuals or chi2 variants

+All the minimizers available in Mantid 3.7 were compared, with the exception of FABADA which belongs to a different class of methods and would not be compared in a fair manner.
+Minimizers are used here as "black boxes", without any special initialization, constraints, or rewriting of the equations to fit.

-Accuracy, using as metric the sum of squared errors.
+Accuracy is measured using the sum of squared fitting errors as metric, or "ChiSquared" as defined in :ref:`Fit

-Run time.
-Each fitting problem takes a small fraction of a second.
-For robustness, N repetitions.
+<algm-CalculateChiSquared>`, where the fitting errors are the
+difference between the expected outputs and the outputs calculated by the model fitted: :math:`\chi_{1}^{2} = \sum_{i} (y_i - f_i)^2` (see :ref:`CalculateChiSquared <algm-CalculateChiSquared>` for full details and different variants).
+Run time is measured for the execution of the :ref:`Fit <algm-Fit>` algorithm for an equation and dataset previously created.

 For example, a ranking of 1.25 for a given problem means: